 You are not to blame!
 Do not suffer in silence, as there are people who can help

 If you’re worried a friend or family member is being abused, let them know you’ve noticed something is wrong.
 They might not be ready to talk but try to find quiet times when they can talk if they choose to.
 If someone confides in you that they’re suffering domestic abuse:

-If you are worried that a friend, neighbour, loved one or you could be a victim of domestic abuse then you can call You First on 0800 234 6266 or email firstname.lastname@example.org
+If you are worried that a friend, neighbour, loved one or yourself could be a victim of domestic abuse.
+Then call You First on 0800 234 6266 or email firstname.lastname@example.org

 If you believe there is an immediate risk of harm to someone, or it is an emergency, you should always call 999.

 ‘Honour’ based violence is a crime or incident, which has or may have been committed to protect or defend the honour or the family and/or community.
 It can include emotional, psychological, sexual and physical abuse.
 It is a reaction to what is perceived as immoral behaviour that brings shame/izzat/namous/sharaf on the family or community.

 In a forced marriage the victim(s) is/are pressured into marrying someone against their will.
 The victim may be physically threatened or emotionally blackmailed to do so.
 It is an abuse of human rights and cannot be justified on any religious or cultural basis.
 It can affect men and women.